 Portfolio Review is held at the end of each semester for all design & production majors.
 Students are required to attend their scheduled portfolio review.
 It should be thought of as a final exam.
 Failure to attend Portfolio Review each semester is grounds for dismissal from the program.
 Production majors who have participated in a craft class (props, costume construction, drafting, etc.) should show their work on the day of their review.
-A schedule of the review times will be posted.
+A schedule of the review times (along with specific display information) will be shared with all students at least two weeks prior to review dates.
 Based on the semester review, matters of Artistic and or Academic Probation and/or Dismissal are considered.
 Recommendations will be made to the Associate Dean of Students after the review.